Q. David Bowers: Interest in numismatics

-His enthusiasm for the Numismatist Scrapbook Magazine also resulted in an accumulation of back copies dating to 1935, and a file of several decades of The Numismatist.
+His enthusiasm for the Numismatic Scrapbook Magazine also resulted in an accumulation of back copies dating to 1935, and a file of several decades of The Numismatist.
 A local insurance agent, George P. Williams, would take Bowers under his wing.
 Together, they would attend meetings of the Wilkes-Barre Coin Club held in the YMCA.

 Bowers became a vest-pocket dealer in 1953, when he was not quite 15 years of age.
 He had begun collecting coins just a few months earlier, and he found he had an aptitude for buying and selling them advantageously.
 Bowers would start running advertisements in the classified section of the local paper seeking coins.
 As his growing dealership prospered, so would his capital.
 He would buy coins locally from the public and from other collectors and then sell them at the coin club and to collectors he met there.
 In the early years, becoming a dealer had its challenges as there were no guides to use as a reference.
 One of the risks included the authenticity of a coin, while another point of tension was condition.
 As there were no published standards, what one person called Gem Uncirculated could be what another might call About Uncirculated.
+Bowers joined the ANA in 1956, when he turned 18, the youngest age the Association would accept at that time.

 By his senior year in high school, his business was flourishing, and coin dealing had become the young entrepreneur's principal extracurricular activity.
 Academically, he excelled as well.
 He was a finalist in the first National Merit Scholarship competition in 1956, and he won further academic distinction at Penn State University, graduating with honors in 1960.

 In 1958, while still in college, Bowers teamed up with James F. Ruddy — the first of several partners to figure in his career — to form the Empire Coin Co. in Johnson City, New York.
 The company rode the crest of the mail-order boom in the early 1960s to become one of the nation's leading coin dealerships.
+Bowers was a co-founder of the Token and Medal Society in November 1960.
 In 1965, Paramount International Coin Corp. acquired Empire.
-Bowers left the coin business to indulge one of his other great passions: automatic musical instruments.
+Bowers left the coin business to indulge in one of his other great passions: automatic musical instruments.